 Hopefully you’ll find those points simple enough to remember, at it covers pretty much everything you’ll need to know about graphs in the context of data engineering!
 Again, we’re not particularly concerned with graph algorithms, but rather just the structure of graphs themselves.

-In the next post, we’ll impose a few constraints on the definition of a graph to arrive at the concept of a direct acyclical graph (DAG), which should already start to make a bit of sense based on our discussion thus far, and should also check the boxes of the other goals set forth at the beginning of this post.
+In the next post, we’ll impose a few constraints on the definition of a graph to arrive at the concept of a direct acyclical graph (DAG), which will help further motivate our introduction of hierarchies.

 In the world of data viz, creating a clear and informative matrix can often be a daunting challenge.
 Recently, I was tasked with developing a complex matrix in Power BI to display various brands alongside their key performance indicators (KPIs).
 This report required six measures for each brand and several time intelligence calculations – such as yesterday’s figures and week-to-date comparisons.
 Therefore, ensuring a cohesive and consistent visual style became a challenge.
 Adding to the complexity, I had to ensure that the conditional formatting aligned with that of previous reports for the same client.